raufer/beautiful-jekyll/_posts/2019-11-02-operationalizing-machine-learning.markdown

 ![platform]({{ "/img/ops-ml/seldon-31.png" | absolute_url }})

-The `predict` is the one used to trigger the execution of the graph to get an inference.
+The `predict` is the one used to to retrieve an inference.
 We can use the `feedback` endpoint to capture responses when these are made available.
 The later is important for:

 * Help to decide which model should serve more traffic when running inference graphs with A/B or multi-armed bandits;
 * Models that support online training;